GintasS/Principles-of-Synthetic-Biology/README.md

 In this segment, we discuss the strategy of using a cascade of activators to delay circuit output.
 In the previous segment, we discussed a problem of speed mismatches between different signalling pathways feeding into a logic gate with multiple inputs.
 In particular, we discussed a situation in which the expression of an activator branch signal was much more rapid than the repressing branch signal.

 If a certain branch is too fast, we can add more activators in series to delay the signal, allowing time for the other branch to propagate its signal.
 In the video above, we consider a modified activator branch that creates a delay.
 Note: the input into the branch (formerly B ) is now represented by R2 to emphasize that the input into the cascade is a repressor rather than an activator.

 #### Cascades wrap-up

 In this paper, the researchers built a classifier circuit to determine if cells are HeLa or not.
-The core functionality of this circuit is RNA interference, a phenomena seen in most eukaryotic cells.
+The core functionality of this circuit is RNA interference, a phenomenon seen in most eukaryotic cells.
 This circuit will be discussed more in depth later in the course when we talk about RNA circuits.

 The classifier works by using microRNA (miRNA) as biomarkers to directly repress circuit elements.
 If any marker miRNAs are high in the cell, they will bind target mRNA in the circuit, repressing translation and facilitating mRNA degradation.
 The researchers identified two sets of miRNAs: "low" and "high".

 "Low" miRNAs were identified as being expressed lowly in HeLa cells but not other cell types.
 Conversely, "high" miRNAs are high in HeLa cells but not in others.

-First, Ron discussed how the HeLa classifier has been adapted for a breast cancer model and is being used to drive replication of the oncolytic herpes simplex virus (HSV)-1.
+First, Ron discussed how the HeLa classifier had adapted for a breast cancer model and is being used to drive replication of the oncolytic herpes simplex virus (HSV)-1.

 What we alluded to in the previous segment was a hazard in the HeLa classifier.
 In mismatched cells, the high miRNAs will not be high, and thus the repressor will be expressed and repress the output.
 However, as we have seen before, repression cascades can lead to a hazard because the initial levels of the repressor are low.
 Thus, to improve the circuit, the researchers added an activation element to the circuit and a hybrid promoter for the output, similar to what we did in the previous section with our generic classifier.